bitcoin-computer/monorepo/packages/lib/README.md

 })()
 ```

-Then, execute the following in the same directory
+Install the latest *beta* version and run the app, for example:
 ````
 yarn init -y
-yarn add @bitcoin-computer/lib
+yarn add @bitcoin-computer/lib@0.10.0-beta.3
 node index.mjs
 ````

 If you get an error "Insufficient funds" have a look [here](#fund-your-computer-object).
 Once the wallet is funded you will see:
 ```
 Counter {
   n: 1,